 Do I feel better after all that prop and sign making and moving?
 That bolting and riveting and cutting and pasting and close up and zooming in and out?

-The whistling – and cranking – in the dark lorry park?
+The whistling – and cranking – in the lonely cab in the dark lorry park, off the motorway?

-The Creative Non-Fiction 101 from School of Tool?
-The ear-bashing, shoulder-juddering report and recoil?
-The performance of sincerity?
+The Creative Non-Fiction from School of Tool?
+The ear-splitting, shoulder-juddering report and recoil?
 The purity of anguish?
 All those Anglo-Saxon—but neither secure nor particularly candid—four letter words?
 Have I made any admirers?
 For the totalled work of Art?
-The bitter laughsmanship?
-With low wit in the service of a clumsy claim?
+For bitter laughsmanship?
+For low wit in the service of a clumsy claim?

-Have I materialised as more sparky and human by strongly ignoring Strunky and Whitey?
+Have I materialised as more sparky and human by strongly ignoring or sticking it to Strunky and Whitey?

-Do these tracks make a safer bed for lying in without getting eaten or run over?
+Do the tracks make a safer bed for lying in without getting eaten or run over?

-Do I want to bond over a piping, steaming hot written cup of disgust, grief and disabusal?
-To make a ‘we’ and answer the call of Nature?
-To impersonate a cause?
+Will I bond over a piping, steaming hot written cup of disgust, grief and disabusal?
+To make a ‘we’ and answer the call of a social Nature?

-Look through the keyhole, the viewfinder, the cone-shaped cells of your Benthamite imagination – your own private victor’s version.
+Look through the keyhole, the viewfinder, the cone-shaped cells of your Benthamite imagination – the private victor’s version.

-Move along – nothing to see or hear there.
+So move along – nothing to see or hear here.